openvirtus/devreal.org/env.markdown

 Do not hardcode `sudo` or `doas`, if the user wants to allow elevation to programs they can set the `SUDO` variable `sudo -n` or `doas -n`.
-By default the command is not elevated.
+By default, the command is not elevated.

 Perform a check before running commands that require root privileges: